 What are the degree requirements for the LLCM?

-LLCM applicants must have an LLM degree, typically from a US Law School.
+LLCM applicants typically have an LLM degree from a US Law School.
 Learn more about LLCM application prerequisites.

 What are the degree requirements for the SJD?

-SJD applicants must have an LLM, JD, or equivalent law degree from another jurisdiction.
+SJD applicants must have an LLM, JD, or equivalent law degree from Penn Law or a comparable institution.
 Learn about SJD application prerequisites.

 Is professional experience required?